Mimer SoftRadio - Frequently Asked Questions

-The NetworkInterface can handle latency and jitter up to 400ms.
+The NetworkInterface can handle jitter up to 500ms.
 You will hear this as a delay but will not loose any information.

 How much bandwidth does Mimer use in the LAN?

-Mimer will load your LAN with about 80kbit when there is audio.
+Mimer will load your LAN with <100kbit/s when there is audio.

 When there is no audio only a “heartbeat” is sent every second so that the application knows that the interface is still there.

 Systems with virtual control heads also sends information every time the radio display is updated.
 The data load for this varies between different radio types.

 Will SoftRadio work on Windows 7, Windows 8, Windows 10 and Windows 11, 32 and 64 bit versions?

 Yes, all of them will most likely work.

 We no longer test on other than Windows 10 & 11, so one of those is the recomendation.